Tough Talk about Student Responsibility:

 Their words speak powerfully to the realities of what it takes for students to become, in the words of the youth leadership coordinator, "citizens, not just tourists" in their schools.

 Three years ago, Darrick Smith, a graduate of Oakland Tech High School and the University of California at Santa Cruz, returned to his high school alma mater determined to help students fight the low expectations that keep them down.
-He began a program called TryUMF (for Try and Uplift My Folks), a leadership class any student can take—and re-take—on a semester basis.
+He began a program called TryUMF (for Try and Uplift My Folks), a leadership class any student can takeand re-takeon a semester basis.
 Smith makes fierce academic and social demands on students, but they pay off.
 Of the 30 TryUMF "graduates" in 2004, all but two headed to college (including Northwestern, Spelman, University of Minnesota) in a high school where college is not the norm.
-They held top leadership positions—from All-City Council President to conflict resolution managers—and gave hours of volunteer service in their school and community.
+They held top leadership positionsfrom All-City Council President to conflict resolution managersand gave hours of volunteer service in their school and community.
+Here we present excerpts from Darrick Smith's May 2004 speech to 40 student leaders from six Oakland, California high schools at an All-City Council meeting, along with excerpts from an interview with Smith about his work at Oakland Tech.
+Click to read >> |

 Recently, WKCD had the chance to sit down and talk with a group of students in the TryUMF program at Oakland Tech.
-They spoke about what makes the program special, what they've learned, and their determination to change—or at least, defy—the low expectations of teachers, classmates, and the "system."
+They spoke about what makes the program special, what they've learned, and their determination to changeor at least, defythe low expectations of teachers, classmates, and the "system."
 Here we share some of their comments.
-Click to read >>
+Click to read >> |